HomeProductivityEmail Apps for Android

 Can one Android email app manage several accounts at once?

 Yes, and it is the main reason to leave the default app.
-Gmail, Outlook, Spark, BlueMail, and Edison all let you add Gmail, Outlook, Yahoo, and most IMAP addresses, then read them in one unified inbox.
+Gmail, Outlook, Spark, BlueMail, Edison, and Aqua Mail all let you add Gmail, Outlook, Yahoo, and most IMAP addresses, then read them in one unified inbox.
 We find a single combined view saves real time versus hopping between separate apps all day.

 Which email app is best for privacy on Android?